 - Storage Space: 150GB

-Those specs don't look too bad, but the CPU specs in particular are suspect—or at least, a workaround was required to eliminate lengthy stalls and stuttering on lower end CPUs.
-There's a patch that partially addresses the problem, but right now having a PC that greatly exceeds the minimum specs is a good idea.
-Especially if you're hoping for a smooth 1080p high at 60 fps, in which case you're probably looking at an RX 5700 or RTX 2060 Super with a 6-core/12-thread CPU or better.
+Those specs don't look too bad, and while the CPU specs initially seemed suspect—a workaround was required to eliminate lengthy stalls and stuttering on lower end CPUs—a patch addressed the problem.
+Still, having a PC that exceeds the minimum specs is a good idea, especially if you're hoping for a smooth 1080p high at 60 fps.
+In that case, you're probably looking at an RX 5700 or RTX 2060 Super with a 6-core/12-thread CPU or better.

 Red Dead Redemption 2 graphics card benchmarks

 That brings us to actual performance, and I continue to use my standard testbed for graphics cards (see the boxout to the right).
 Red Dead Redemption 2 includes its own benchmark tool, which was used for all of the benchmark data.
-The built-in benchmark runs through five scenes, the first four of which are fairly static and don't really represent areas of the game where slowdowns are likely to occur or matter.
-Each lasts about 20-25 seconds and none are particularly demanding, while the final sequence is a 130 second robbery followed by a horse ride through town, with some shooting—a much better test sequence that's more representative of play.
+The built-in benchmark runs through five scenes, the first four of which are fairly static and don't generally represent areas of the game where slowdowns are likely to occur or matter.
+Each lasts about 20 seconds, while the final sequence is a 130 second robbery followed by a horse ride through town, with some shooting—a much better test sequence that's more representative of play.

 All of the discrete GPU testing is done using an overclocked Intel Core i7-8700K with an MSI MEG Z390 Godlike motherboard, using MSI graphics cards.
-AMD Ryzen CPUs are (or at least will be) tested on MSI's MEG X570 Godlike, except the 2400G which uses an MSI B350I board since I need something with a DisplayPort connection.
+AMD Ryzen CPUs are tested on MSI's MEG X570 Godlike.
 MSI is our partner for these videos and provides the hardware and sponsorship to make them happen, including three gaming laptops: the GL63 with RTX 2060, GS75 Stealth with RTX 2070 Max-Q, and GE75 Raider with RTX 2080.

-I used the presets I defined earlier, along with the latest AMD and Nvidia drivers available at the time for testing: AMD 19.11.1 and Nvidia 441.12, both of which are game ready for Red Dead Redemption 2.
-I will eventually test—or at least try to test—Intel and AMD integrated graphics at 720p low.
-I'm not holding my breath that the former will work.
+I used the presets I defined earlier, along with the latest AMD and Nvidia drivers currently available: AMD 19.12.3 and Nvidia 441.66.
+Both sets of drivers are game ready for Red Dead Redemption 2.

 At low / minimum quality, Red Dead Redemption 2 looks okay, but the texture quality is really poor and the world in general looks very bland and blurry.
 There's still plenty of geometry and objects to pretty things up, and distant surfaces look okay, but anything close to the camera starts to look like it has textures from the original Deus Ex.
 There's a massive difference between low, medium, and high texture quality, and a modest difference between high and ultra.